List of Marvel Comics characters: S: Shark-Girl

 Shark-Girl (Iara Dos Santos) is a character appearing in American comic books published by Marvel Comics.
 The character was created by Jason Aaron and Nick Bradshaw, and first appeared in Wolverine and the X-Men #20 (January 2013).

 Shark-Girl is a Brazilian mutant with the ability to turn into a humanoid shark, giving her superhuman strength, speed, heal, as well as the ability to live in water or land.
 She was later recruited to the Jean Grey School for Higher Learning by Warren Worthington III.

-She was one of many mutants affected by the Age of X-Man reality.

 Shark-Girl later becomes a citizen of the mutant nation of Krakoa, joining Dazzler's band as the drummer and Magik's Dark Riders.
+Following the fall of Krakoa, she starts a band called She Attax with fellow mutant DJ.

+Shark-Girl in other media

+Shark-Girl makes a non-speaking appearance in the X-Men '97 episode "Danger.exe".

 Miriam Sharpe

 Miriam Sharpe is a character appearing in American comic books published by Marvel Comics.

-All that is known about Sharpe prior to the Civil War storyline that she was married, was a resident of Stamford, Connecticut, and had a young son named Damien who attended Stamford Elementary.
+Sharpe is from Stamford, Connecticut, and had a young son named Damien who attended Stamford Elementary.
 Her son was at school the day that a fight between the New Warriors and several supervillains destroyed much of Stamford, including the elementary school.
 After her son's death, Sharpe became a powerful voice in the emerging Pro-Registration Movement, demanding the government pass the Superhuman Registration Act (SHRA).

 During the 2011 "Fear Itself" storyline, she saves surviving New Warrior Robbie Baldwin (Speedball), who was involved in the Stamford Incident, from an angry mob.
 During this time, she forgave Speedball for what happened in Stamford.
 She tells the mob that she doesn't believe Baldwin killed her son, that the villain he irresponsibly attacked did.
 Miriam comes to understand the entire world is under attack by a mysterious force of destruction and that Baldwin's resources with the Avengers and Miriam's disaster recovery training can do good.
 They work together to assist small towns the Avengers have not yet reached.

 Miriam Sharpe in other media

 Miriam Sharpe appears in Captain America: Civil War, portrayed by Alfre Woodard.
 This version's son was killed during the Avengers' battle in Sokovia in Avengers: Age of Ultron.
-She blames the Avengers for this and confronts Tony Stark, prompting the latter to support the Sokovia Accords.
+She blames the Avengers for this and confronts Tony Stark, prompting Stark to support the Sokovia Accords.